Searching with the Locator

 - Click OK.

-To quickly access files not directly mentioned in your project, you can create your own locator filters.
+To quickly access files not directly mentioned in your project, you can create your own directory filters.
 That way you can locate files in a directory structure you have defined.

-- In the locator, select Options > Configure to open the Locator options.
+- In the locator, select Options > Configure to open the Locator preferences.

-- Select at least one directory.
+- In the Directories field, select at least one directory.
 The locator searches directories recursively.

 To implicitly include the filter even when not typing a prefix as a part of the search string, select Include by default.

 The locator searches the files matching your file pattern in the directories you have selected and caches that information.
-The cache for all default filters is updated as you write your code.
-By default, Qt Creator updates the filters created by you once an hour.
+Qt Creator updates the cache for all preset filters as you write code.
+By default, Qt Creator updates your custom filters once an hour.

 To update the cached information manually, select Options > Refresh in the locator.